 Language study grants are awarded to students who choose to pursue an intensive study of a South Asian language.
 Students can choose to either study the language independently or through an institution.
 Summer language study programs should be around 8 weeks.
 Wintersession language study programs should be around 3 weeks.

-Research grants are awarded to students pursuing field research on specific topics that could contribute to a thesis or dissertation or if the applicant has done preliminary work on the topic.
+Research grants are awarded to students pursuing research on specific topics that could contribute to a thesis or dissertation or if the applicant has done preliminary work on the topic.
 Individual independent research will be considered if these requirements are fulfilled.
 Summer research should be around 8 weeks.
 Wintersession research should be around 3 weeks.

-Applications for Summer 2020 grants are closed.
+Applications for Winter 2021 grants are now open.